Merci-chao/userChrome.js/README.md

 ## Changelog
 📥 [Download the Lastest Version](https://github.com/Merci-chao/userChrome.js/raw/refs/heads/main/MultiTabRows@Merci.chao.uc.js)

+**Version 4.3**
+- New
+	- Add `lastRowTabsFlexible`: Tabs in the last row have flexible width when multiple rows are present.
+Forcibly activated when `justifyCenter` is `2`.
+	- Add `positionPinnedTabs`: Position pinned tabs as a fixed grid before normal tabs when the Tabs Bar is scrollable.
+	- Add `newTabButtonAfterLastTab`: Place the New Tab button after the last tab; otherwise, it follows the position specified in toolbar customization.
+Note: The New Tab button stays after the last tab only when it is placed directly after the tabs.
+	- Add `previewPanelShiftedAlways`: Shift the preview panel even when there is only one row.
+- Improvements
+	- Support locking tab size when closing tabs or collapsing a group when `justifyCenter` is `1`.
+	- Refine animations for tab group.
+	- Fine-tuning of some minor operational details.
+	- Update for Firefox 149.
+	- Update features related to tab notes.
+- Fixes
+	- Temporary layout issues occurring when:
+		- Dragging a group that was not fully collapsed out of the window;
+		- Closing the first tab in a row or the last tab;
+		- Grouping tabs by dragging.
+	- Minor issues in special-case dragging and animation.

 **Version 4.2**
 - New
 	- Add `previewPanelShifted`: Shifts the preview panel when there are multiple rows, reducing the effect of the panel blocking items in the rows underneath.
 Affects tabs only when `previewPanelNoteEditable` is `true`.
 Not available on Firefox 115.